"The most difficult and complicated part of the writing process is the beginning."

 Business Goals, Marketing Goals, Content Goals: What's the Difference?

-The 4 Parts of a Creative Brief
+The 4 Essential Parts of a Content Brief

 1. Your Content Strategy

 Your content marketing strategy defines what role your content plays in your overall marketing and sales process.

 What job must it do within the overall framework of your marketing strategy? (promote, educate, convince)

 How does the piece of copy or content fit into your sales process? (lead generation, lead nurturing, lead conversion)